gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

     #.
 Write code to use a variable, ``animal_list``, to show a list of 3 different animals with an 0.5 sec delay between them.
     #.
 Write code to use a variable, ``arrow_list``,  to show a list of 4 different arrows with an 0.4 sec delay between them.
     #.
 Write code to use a variable to show a list of 3 different music images with an 0.3 sec delay between them.
+    #.
+Write code to use a variable to show a list of 4 different clock images with an 0.2 sec delay between them.

     .. dropdown::
         :icon: codescan